ankuPRK/Face-Detection-Tracking-and-Clustering/README.md

 at the cpp file's location.

 3) Feature Extraction:

 Copy the "data" folder created in Step-2, and paste it at the location of the Feature Extraction cpp files.
 Run the .cpp files then.

 4) Clustering:

-is done in Python.
+Is done in Python.
 Copy the folders generated in step3 and paste them where the Python files are.

-If features are generated using "avg_img_features.cpp", run "Clustering_basic_feats.py" results will be stored in "resultsAVG/"
+If features are generated using "avg_img_features.cpp", run "Clustering_basic_feats.py" results will be stored in "resultsAVG/".

-If features are generated using "3D_track_features.cpp", run "Clustering_adv_feats.py" results will be stored in "results/"
+If features are generated using "3D_track_features.cpp", run "Clustering_adv_feats.py" results will be stored in "results/".